adept-at/wait-for-workflow/README.md

     env:
       GITHUB_TOKEN: ${{ secrets.GH_TOKEN }}
 ```
-Example usage in a workflow to just dispatch a workflow:
+# Example usage in a workflow to just dispatch a remote_dispatch and not wait for results:

 ```